ChengtaiCao/Paper/README.md

 >>(49)Retrieving and classifying affective images via deep metric learning
 >>(50)Affective image classification using features inspired by psychology and art theory
 >>(51)Visual Sentiment Prediction with Deep Convolutional Neural Networks
+>>(52)From pixels to sentiment: Fine-tuning CNNs for visual sentiment prediction